Skip to content

 Students with visual impairments create engraved images.

-To provide a hands-on opportunity for students with visual impairments to build and examine a basic electrical circuit
+This activity provides a hands-on opportunity to build and examine a basic electrical circuit.

 This activity illustrates the process of homeostasis.

 توفير فرصة للطلاب الذين يعانون من ضعفٍ في الإبصار لعمل تمثيل دقيق لشكل الخلايا النباتية وسماتها.

 لا يمكن رؤية الخلايا في الحياة اليومية. وفي الواقع، يتيح...

 Students with a visual impairment produce a design for a product.